tradingstrategy-ai/frontend/docs/docker.md

 ### Updating the production server

-Sync `docker-compose.yml` to the server (only if compose updates needed):
+Sync `docker-compose.yml` to the server (only if yml updates needed):

 ```shell
 scp docker-compose.yml $PROD:./frontend